 Kisqali contains soya lecithin.
 Patients who are hypersensitive to peanut or soya should not take Kisqali (see section 4.3).

 Ribociclib is primarily metabolised by CYP3A4.
 Therefore, medicinal products that can influence CYP3A4 enzyme activity may alter the pharmacokinetics of ribociclib.
-Co-administration of the strong CYP3A4 inhibitor ritonavir (100 mg twice daily for 14 days) with a single 400 mg dose of ribociclib increased ribociclib exposure (AUCinf) and the peak concentration (Cmax) in healthy subjects 3.2 and 1.7-fold, respectively, relative to a single 400 mg ribociclib dose given alone.
+Co-administration of the strong CYP3A4 inhibitor ritonavir (100 mg twice daily for 14 days) with a single 400 mg dose of ribociclib increased ribociclib exposure (AUCinf) and the peak concentration (Cmax) in healthy subjects 3.2- and 1.7-fold, respectively, relative to a single 400 mg ribociclib dose given alone.
 Cmax and AUClast for LEQ803 (a prominent metabolite of ribociclib accounting for less than 10% of parent exposure) decreased by 96% and 98%, respectively.
+Physiologically-based pharmacokinetic (PBPK) simulations with co-administered ritonavir (100 mg twice daily) estimated that the steady-state Cmax and AUC0-24h of ribociclib (400 mg once daily) increased by 1.5- and 1.8-fold, respectively.

-Physiologically-based pharmacokinetic simulations suggested that at a 600 mg dose of ribociclib, a moderate CYP3A4 inhibitor (erythromycin) may increase ribociclib steady-state Cmax and AUC 1.2-fold and 1.3-fold, respectively.
-For patients who had their ribociclib dose reduced to 400 mg once daily, the increase of the steady-state Cmax and AUC was estimated to be 1.4- and 2.1-fold, respectively.
-The effect at the 200 mg once-daily dose was predicted to be a 1.7- and 2.8-fold increase, respectively.
+PBPK simulations suggested that at a 600 mg dose of ribociclib, a moderate CYP3A4 inhibitor (erythromycin) may increase ribociclib steady-state Cmax and AUC 1.1- and 1.1-fold, respectively.
+PBPK simulations suggested that a moderate CYP3A4 inhibitor may increase Cmax and AUC of ribociclib 400 mg steady state by 1.1- and 1.2-fold, respectively.
+The effect at the 200 mg once-daily dose was predicted to be a 1.3- and 1.5-fold increase in steady-state Cmax and AUC, respectively.
 No dose adjustments of ribociclib are required at initiation of treatment with mild or moderate CYP3A4 inhibitors.
-However, monitoring of ribociclib-related AEs is recommended.
+However, monitoring of ribociclib-related ARs is recommended.

 Patients should be instructed to avoid grapefruit or grapefruit juice.
 These are known to inhibit cytochrome CYP3A4 enzymes and may increase the exposure to ribociclib.

 The effect of a moderate CYP3A4 inducer on ribociclib exposure has not been studied.
-Physiologically-based pharmacokinetic simulations suggested that a moderate CYP3A4 inducer (efavirenz) may decrease steady-state ribociclib Cmax and AUC by 51% and 70%, respectively.
+PBPK simulations suggested that a moderate CYP3A4 inducer (efavirenz) may decrease steady-state ribociclib Cmax and AUC by 55% and 74%, respectively, at a ribociclib dose of 400 mg, and by 52% and 71%, respectively, at a ribociclib dose of 600 mg.
 The concomitant use of moderate CYP3A4 inducers may therefore lead to decreased exposure and consequently a risk for impaired efficacy, in particular in patients treated with ribociclib at 400 mg or 200 mg once daily.

 Ribociclib is a moderate to strong CYP3A4 inhibitor and may interact with medicinal substrates that are metabolised via CYP3A4, which can lead to increased serum concentrations of the concomitantly used medicinal product.

 Co-administration of midazolam (CYP3A4 substrate) with multiple doses of Kisqali (400 mg) increased the midazolam exposure by 280% (3.80-fold) in healthy subjects, compared with administration of midazolam alone.
-Simulations using physiologically-based pharmacokinetic models suggested that Kisqali given at the clinically relevant dose of 600 mg is expected to increase the midazolam AUC by 5.2-fold.
+PBPK simulations suggested that Kisqali given at the dose of 600 mg is expected to increase the midazolam AUC by 5.2-fold.
 Therefore, in general, when ribociclib is co-administered with other medicinal products, the SmPC of the other medicinal product must be consulted for the recommendations regarding co-administration with CYP3A4 inhibitors.
 Caution is recommended in case of concomitant use with sensitive CYP3A4 substrates with a narrow therapeutic index (see section 4.4).
 The dose of a sensitive CYP3A4 substrate with a narrow therapeutic index, including but not limited to alfentanil, ciclosporin, everolimus, fentanyl, sirolimus and tacrolimus, may need to be reduced as ribociclib can increase their exposure.

-Concomitant administration of ribociclib at the 600 mg dose with the following CYP3A4 substrates should be avoided: alfuzosin, amiodarone, cisapride, pimozide, quinidine, ergotamine, dihydroergotamine, quetiapine, lovastatin, simvastatin, sildenafil, midazolam, triazolam.
+Concomitant administration of ribociclib with the following CYP3A4 substrates should be avoided: alfuzosin, amiodarone, cisapride, pimozide, quinidine, ergotamine, dihydroergotamine, quetiapine, lovastatin, simvastatin, sildenafil, midazolam, triazolam.

 Co-administration of caffeine (CYP1A2 substrate) with multiple doses of Kisqali (400 mg) increased the caffeine exposure by 20% (1.20-fold) in healthy subjects, compared with administration of caffeine alone.
 At the clinically relevant dose of 600 mg, simulations using PBPK models predicted only weak inhibitory effects of ribociclib on CYP1A2 substrates (<2-fold increase in AUC).